(A work in progress…)

 - Googlebox Australia, Season 11: I dipped into this here and there, and missed some of the cast that had left (or are taking a break because of the COVID).
 But it’s still great TV.
 Much more enjoyable than watching the shows themselves to instead see the commentary.
 ‘We watched it so you don’t have to.’
 And it confirms my belief that Aussies are really some of the most naturally funny people, ever.
 I dipped into the Celebrity Googlebox USA that they started showing in June, and am bemused that they are so less interesting and funny than the Gogglebox Australia cast.

 - More Rupaul: Mama Ru just churns out more and more of these.
 The celebrity four-parter was a bit odd, and not that engaging.
 The idea of anyone doing drag is great (including women and men and folks of different shapes and sizes) but something about this mostly didn’t work for me.
 Uh, we got through the last regular season (12) which was interesting for some wrong reasons (the Sherry Pie scandal, the finale under lockdown) and while I respect Jaida, the winner, and understand that the other two finalists were too similar to recent winners, I did like them a bit better.
-Now we’re onto the latest All Stars season (5) and I have to say I’m oversaturated.
+Also finished the latest All Stars season (5) and felt oversaturated.
+And now onto Canada’s Drag Race, which also is not catching me, even though I’m Canadian.

 - The Good Place, Season 4.
 I really did love this show.
 I thought it was so funny and witty.
 I fell in love with the characters.
 I loved that it offered wit and intelligence as well as a lot of silliness.
 The finale was lovely.